 Starting up (powering on the displays)

-To begin, press the “ON” button on the controller.
+To begin, press the “ON” button on the controller (located in the upper right corner of the controller).
 This will power on the video projector or display.
 It may take a few moments for the display to start.
 As this happens, the ON button will flash.
 Please wait until the button stops flashing before continuing.

 Once the ON button stops flashing you can select a video source by pressing one of the source buttons on the right side of the controller.